Pittock Mansion

 Step back in time at this turn-of-the-century mansion.

-High in the West Hills above Northwest Portland and surrounded by Forest Park, the historic turn-of-the-century Pittock Mansion offers picture-perfect views of the city and its surroundings and insights into Portland history.
+High in the West Hills above Northwest Portland and surrounded by Forest Park, the historic turn-of-the-century Pittock Mansion offers picture-perfect views of the city and its surroundings, plus insights into Portland history.

 Tips to Visit Pittock Mansion